ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 |Groupwork| Programming Challenge : Draw a Letter
 -------------------------------------------------

 Working in pairs, use the area below to have a turtle draw a simple letter or number that uses just straight lines (no curves or diagonals).
-It could be an initial in your name or today's date.
+It could be an initial in your name or a number from today's date.

 It may help to act out the code pretending you are the turtle.
 Remember that which way you turn depends on which direction you are facing, and the turtle begins facing up.